 Depending on the state of the economy, a house’s value may rise over time.
 Whether you’re moving or buying a house for the first time, it can be an exciting yet daunting experience.
 Because homeownership is a large investment, you need to be smart about your choice.

-Are you looking to buy a new house?
+Are you looking to buy a new property in New York?
+Are you searching for your dream house in UK?
+While platforms like Smartly and Zillow can easily help you find the most affordable and convenient place to live in, there are certain things one should consider before buying a home.
 In this article, we show you some of the most common house hunting mistakes.
 Read on to discover the best way to avoid these mistakes.

 1. Not Getting a Mortgage Pre-Approval